Kaushalkumar97/ARIMA-Time-series-Sales-Forecating/README.md

 - A **Time Series** is defined as a series of data points recorded at different time intervals.
 The time order can be daily, monthly, or even yearly.

 - Time Series forecasting is the process of using a statistical model to predict future values of a time series based on past results.

-- We have discussed various aspects of **Time Series Forecasting** in the previous notebook - [Complete Guide to Time Series Analysis in Python](https://www.kaggle.com/prashant111/complete-guide-on-time-series-analysis-in-python).

 - Forecasting is the step where we want to predict the future values the series is going to take.
 Forecasting a time series is often of tremendous commercial value.